 BSP connection options can be specified as Platform options or as Application options or a mix of both.

-The following table describes Platform options, configured in bsp/bsp.properties file of the Platform configuration project.
+The following table describes the Platform options, which can be set in the bsp/bsp.properties file of the Platform configuration project.